peperambo/.github/profile/README.md

 # PepeRAMBO (RAMBO)
 PepeRAMBO (RAMBO) is a decentralized cryptocurrency built on the Binance Smart Chain (BSC) that aims to bring a new level of excitement and community-driven features to the meme coin space.

 It combines the elements of a meme coin with the power of the RAMBO ChainSniper* .
-This whitepaper outlines the vision, tokenomics, and technical details of the Peperambo project, highlighting its unique features and benefits.
+This whitepaper outlines the vision, tokenomics, and technical details of the PepeRAMBO project, highlighting its unique features and benefits.

 ### Introduction:
 PepeRAMBO (RAMBO) is a revolutionary project designed to leverage the growing popularity of meme coins and the potential of blockchain technology.

-By combining a meme-inspired theme with RAMBOsniper* dApp, Peperambo aims to offer an engaging and dynamic experience for its community members.
+By combining a meme-inspired theme with RAMBOsniper* dApp, PepeRAMBO aims to offer an engaging and dynamic experience for its community members.
 The project's core principles include transparency, fairness, and community involvement.
 ---------
 ----